Build and run your imageEstimated reading time: 8 minutes

-You can see that these are much the same steps you might have taken to set up and install your app on your host - but capturing these as a Dockerfile allows us to do the same thing inside a portable, isolated Docker image.
+You can see that these are much the same steps you might have taken to set up and install your app on your host.
+However, capturing these as a Dockerfile allows you to do the same thing inside a portable, isolated Docker image.

-The steps above built up the filesystem of our image, but there’s one more line in our Dockerfile.
-The
+The steps above built up the filesystem of our image, but there are other lines in your Dockerfile.

-CMDdirective is our first example of specifying some metadata in our image that describes how to run a container based off of this image.
+CMD directive is the first example of specifying some metadata in your image that describes how to run a container based on this image.
 In this case, it’s saying that the containerized process that this image is meant to support is

 What you see above is a good way to organize a simple Dockerfile; always start with a

-FROMcommand, follow it with the steps to build up your private filesystem, and conclude with any metadata specifications.
-There are many more Dockerfile directives than just the few we see above; for a complete list, see the Dockerfile reference.
+FROM command, follow it with the steps to build up your private filesystem, and conclude with any metadata specifications.
+There are many more Dockerfile directives than just the few you see above.
+For a complete list, see the Dockerfile reference.

-Now that we have some source code and a Dockerfile, it’s time to build our first image, and make sure the containers launched from it work as expected.
+Now that you have some source code and a Dockerfile, it’s time to build your first image, and make sure the containers launched from it work as expected.